apikzorian/Traffic-Sign-Classification/README.md

 **Build a Traffic Sign Recognition Project**

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ## Data Set Summary & Exploration

 The data set includes 3 pre-partitioned pickle files, each with its own set of images and labels.
 These sets constitue for our training, testing, and validation sets.
 The training set is, as you might have guessed, what our neural network will be trained on, while our validation set will be used to check the accuracy of our network on each run.
 When the network is done, it has been trained on the training set and the validation set has been bleeding into this training as well.
 However, our network has yet to see the testing set.
 The idea of keeping it completely separate from the training process is that if we want to have full confidence in our neural network, it should perform as well on a set of data is has never seen before as it did on the data is trained on.